cambrian-mllm/cambrian/README.md

 While training with Cambrian-7M provides competitive benchmark results, we observed that the model tends to output shorter responses and act like a question-answer machine.
 This behavior, which we refer as the "Answer Machine" phenomenon, can limit the model's usefulness in more complex interactions.

-To mitigate this issue, we found that adding a system prompt such as *"Answer the question using a single word or phrase."* can help.
-This approach encourages the model to provide more concise and contextually appropriate answers.
+We found that adding a system prompt such as *"Answer the question using a single word or phrase."* can help mitigate the issue.
+This approach encourages the model to provide such concise answers only when it is contextually appropriate.
 For more details, please refer to our paper.

 We have also curated a dataset, [Cambrian-7M *with* system prompt](https://huggingface.co/datasets/nyu-visionx/Cambrian-10M/blob/main/jsons/Cambrian7M_withsystemprompt.jsonl), which includes the system prompt to enhance the model's creativity and chat ability.

 ## Train

 Below is the latest training configuration for Cambrian-1.